Planning and approvals

 What is included in a Permit Application to the Tasmanian Planning Commission?

-A Development Application (DA) is a document that demonstrates how the project will satisfy the planning related provisions of the project assessment criteria.
-The criteria include several land use and development standards similar to what would be contained in a planning scheme and includes provisions in relation to matters such as noise, impacts on agricultural land, visual amenity and traffic impacts.
+The criteria contain land use and development standards, similar to what would be contained in a planning scheme.
+These standards have provisions in relation to noise, impacts on agricultural land, visual amenity and traffic impacts.

 - A description of the existing environment in the project area informed by independent technical studies.